Rhiannon Payne

 PMM leader for the future of work

-My role as a product marketing leader perfectly blends my diverse experience as a product manager, marketer, and entrepreneur.
-Since joining the company, I’ve had the opportunity to build and execute on GTM strategies for all things related to employee benefits and global knowledge (among other exciting launches yet to be announced).
-My day-to-day work is focused around leading cross-functional efforts to develop essential product features, public tools, and integrated marketing campaigns.
+My role as a product marketing leader combined my diverse experience as a product manager, marketer, and entrepreneur.
+In my 2.5 years at the company, I had the opportunity to build and execute on GTM strategies for all things related to employee benefits, global hiring knowledge, and Remote Jobs (remote.com/jobs).
+My day-to-day work was focused around leading cross-functional efforts to develop essential product features, public tools, and integrated marketing campaigns.

-The tools and guides I’ve worked on (such as our Employee Cost Calculator, Country Hiring Considerations Guide, Global Employment Country Selector, Benefits Guides, Benefits Directory, Global Benefits Report, and Choose Remote Toolkit) are all among the most utilized resources in the company and have directly contributed to millions in revenue.
-I also launched the viral #IChooseRemote campaign in 2021, featuring top remote work thought leaders and influencers, reaching over 50K people globally.
+The tools and guides I worked on (see below) were all among the most utilized resources in the company, directly contributing to millions in revenue.
+I also launched the viral #IChooseRemote campaign, featuring top remote work thought leaders and influencers, reaching over 50K people globally.

-One project I’m particularly proud of is Remote’s Global Benefits Report.
-This report is an in-depth study of 2,500+ global employees and company decision-makers to better understand what benefits matter to employees across different regions and what role benefits play in recruitment, retention, and more.
+Another project I’m particularly proud of was writing Remote’s Global Benefits Report.
+The report is an in-depth study of 2,500+ global employees and company decision-makers to better understand what benefits matter to employees across different regions and what role benefits play in recruitment, retention, and more.

 Remote thought leadership

-I am proud that the value I bring to Remote goes beyond my role as a PMM and that I can serve as a public-facing representative for the brand, embodying what it means to thrive in the new age of work.
+I am proud that the value I brought to Remote went beyond my role as a PMM and that I was able to serve as a public-facing representative for the brand, embodying what it means to thrive in the new age of work.

-You can see some highlights of my blog posts, guides, and other content I've created here:
+Here are some highlights of blog posts, guides, and other content I created there:

 Sea Foam Media & Tech